 Hannah Osborne started rowing in 2009 for Te Awamutu Rowing Club while at Piopio College.
 As the school didn’t offer rowing, Hannah moved to Waikato Diocesan School for Girls to continue her rowing career.

-After plenty of Aon Maadi Cup successes, Hannah joined Waikato RPC for the 2011/12 season and was selected in the junior women’s quadruple sculls.
+After plenty of Aon Maadi Cup successes, Hannah joined Waikato Rowing Performance Centre for the 2011/12 season and was selected in the junior women’s quadruple sculls.
 At the World Rowing Junior Championships in Plovdiv, Bulgaria, the crew won a bronze medal.
-A year later Hannah was selected in the U23 women’s quad and the crew placed 5th at the World Rowing Championships in Linz, Austria.
+A year later Hannah was selected in the U23 women’s quad which placed 5th at the World Rowing Championships in Linz, Austria.
 Following this success Hannah moved to the US where she rowed and studied at the University of Virginia.
-She decided to come home and pursue her rowing dreams in 2015 and was again selected in the 2016 U23 women’s quad, which finished in 7thplace.
-Hannah has since raced as the elite women’s single sculler since 2017 and finished 8th at the World Rowing Championships in both 2017 and 2018.
-She recently attended the Philadelphia Gold Cup regatta in the US where she won the prestigious women’s single sculls race.
+She decided to come home and pursue her rowing dreams in 2015 and was again selected in the 2016 U23 women’s quad, which finished in 7th place.
+Hannah has since raced as an elite women’s single sculler since 2017 and finished 8th at the World Rowing Championships in both 2017 and 2018.
+In 2018 Hannah also attended the Philadelphia Gold Cup regatta in the US where she won the prestigious women’s single sculls race.